A Lifetime of Corfu Summers

 From the early 80s till the early 90s my family ran a small business of room rentals.
 Back then, tourism in the village had reached a zenith, bringing wealth and prosperity to everyone among the locals, who made sure to build all sorts of businesses on their land.
 Every summer I’d return to Moraitika to find new businesses had sprouted everywhere.
 In the old days, as you went down the main road towards Messonghi there was nothing but fields after Paizanos restaurant (now the petrol station) and Fontana supermarket.
 As of the mid 80s, slowly, the roadside on either side was filled with businesses all the way to the river.

-Anyone interested in the area may also be intrigued to hear that the river bridge to Messonghi didn’t exist before then.
+If you’ve only been visiting the area in the recent decades, you may be intrigued to hear that the river bridge to Messonghi didn’t exist before the 90s.
 To get to Messonghi from Moraitika you’d have to turn right at the roundabout (towards Lefkimmi) all the way to Melissa (the location of the Council Office) where a narrow, cemented bridge would allow you to get to Messonghi (the bus from Corfu town could only just about cross that narrow bridge – that was always scary!).
 It was a long walk between the two villages that wasn’t easy to do – that’s why before the mid 80s people preferred to walk to Messonghi along the beach, then cross the river in the little row boats.
 Naturally, the building of the new bridge over the river brought a considerable decline to the business for these little boats at the river mouth.

 Before I end this long-winded walk down memory lane, I’d like to show you a handful of photos by my Facebook friends and readers, Julie Reeves and Jayne Strange.
-They are just two of many lovely British friends I made on Facebook last summer, who share with me their love and passion for Moraitika and Messonghi.
+They are just two of many lovely British friends I’ve made on Facebook over time, who’ve share with me their love and passion for Moraitika and Messonghi.
 I hope you’ll enjoy the photos they kindly sent me to enrich this post as I didn’t have any images to post from Messonghi in the old days.
-Thank you ladies!
+Thank you, ladies!

 (click on any image to enlarge)